 “[A] top-flight white-collar lawyer” and “an outstanding trial lawyer.”
 (2020)

-Greg Deis is a former Assistant U.S. Attorney who currently serves as global co-chair of Mayer Brown's White Collar Defense & Compliance practice and co-leader of Mayer Brown’s Litigation & Dispute Resolution Practice in Chicago.
+Greg Deis is a former Assistant U.S. Attorney who currently serves as global co-chair of Mayer Brown's Global Investigations & White Collar Defense practice and co-leader of Mayer Brown’s Litigation & Dispute Resolution Practice in Chicago.
 Greg regularly represents clients in high-stakes criminal and regulatory investigations and complex civil litigation.
 A Fellow of the American College of Trial Lawyers, Greg is a seasoned trial lawyer, having served as lead trial counsel in numerous civil and criminal trials and arbitrations.

 Greg has been recognized as a leading lawyer by Chambers USA since 2019.
 In Chambers USA 2021 clients note that he is "super personable, good in court and…an excellent investigator – a truly terrific lawyer” with an “incredible balance of intelligence and patience – he exudes calmness."
 Greg is also recognized in Legal 500 USA with one client commenting: “Greg Deis is a standout.
 A skilled advocate and counselor.”

 Greg regularly represents corporate and individual clients in investigations led by the US Department of Justice, the US Securities and Exchange Commission, the Commodity Futures Trading Commission, state attorneys general and other US and foreign regulators.
 These matters have involved various areas of the law, including the FCPA and domestic corruption statutes, federal securities laws, US sanctions, the False Claims Act, antitrust, customs, tax, money laundering and environmental offenses.